What is bipolar disorder?

-Your family and friends may already have noticed that you have some of the signs of bipolar disorder.
-Talk to them about what you’re experiencing.
+Your family and friends may have noticed that you have some of the signs of bipolar disorder.
+The observations of others may be especially helpful in helping you recognize bipolar disorder, since many people experiencing mania feel so good that they can't tell there's a problem.
+Talk to people you trust about what you’re experiencing and ask them what they've noticed.
 They may be able to provide you with support and help you recognize and manage your mood swings.

-The sooner you find out what your symptoms might mean, the sooner you can learn to manage them.
+The sooner you find out what your symptoms might mean, the sooner you can learn to manage them and the better your recovery is likely to be.
 Although there are no lab tests for bipolar disorder, a licensed professional can discuss with you what you’re experiencing and help you improve your quality of your life.

 Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources and effective treatments for dealing with bipolar disorder.
 If bipolar disorder is affecting your health and well-being or getting in the way of your relationships, work, or daily activities, you may want to reach out for support.
 Consider connecting with:

 - Your doctor.
 Ask if your doctor has experience treating Veterans or can refer you to someone who does.
 If you feel comfortable enough with your physician, he or she may be able to help you find tools to manage chronic pain even without direct experience with Veterans.